Lillith13/CannaCafe/README.md

 |                         | View ALL posted reviews                             |
 |                         | Create/Update Employee Accounts\*\*                 |

-\* Create/Update/Delete Reviews is Exclusive to users with "Member" role
+\* Create/Update/Delete Reviews is Exclusive to users with "Member" role, Read accessible by all

 &&\* Delete Account is Exclusive to users with "Member" role